A Photographer’s Guide to Light — What Is Light?

 Three pieces of graphite taped together / David Bode

-In this experiment a green laser is pointed at two very narrow slits created by three pieces of graphite taped close together, they’re almost touching.
+In this experiment a laser is pointed at two very narrow slits created by three pieces of graphite taped close together, they’re almost touching.

 When the graphite is pushed front of the laser that same interference pattern is created.
 When the graphite is pushed front of the laser that same interference pattern is created.
 When the graphite is pushed front of the laser that same interference pattern is created.